Part-II-Computational-Physics/Lenia-jxkc2/README.md

 ### 5.1 First Variation of Lenia: The Smoothlife model

 In the Smoothlife model as outlined in the Rafler's research paper [here][smooth], we will explain in this sub-section how the mathematics of the Smoothlife model is able to qualitatively generate the continuous model similar to lenia.
-As for The full explanation of how the mathematical steps in the paper are implemented in code, it can be found in lenia (jxkc2).ipynb repository.
+The implementation of the mathematical steps in Rafler's paper are implemented in code, it can be found in lenia (jxkc2).ipynb repository.

 From Rafler's paper, the mathematical aspects or features that we need are essentially effective grids, smooth transition functions and time-steps added with some speedups of the algorithm.